RafaelBarbosatec/cube/README.md

 ## Internationalization support

-Cubes supports internationalization in a simple way using .json files.
+With Cubes you can configure internationalization in your application. in a simple way using .json files.

 ### Using